How to Choose the Right HOA Management Company

 • Foreclosure Action

-Dealing with Conflicts during Meetings
+Dealing with Conflicts during an HOA Meeting

 To eliminate or minimize conflicts during meetings, be proactive.
-Set the ground rules for the meeting early on, such as that a speaker must be recognized by chair of the meeting before speaking, the chair may limit the amount of time of those wishing to speak, the number of times they may speak, etc. Put those ground rules in writing and distribute/review at the beginning of the meeting.
+Set the ground rules for the meeting early on, such as that a speaker must be recognized by the chair of the meeting before speaking, the chair may limit the amount of time of those wishing to speak, the number of times they may speak, etc. Put those ground rules in writing and distribute/review them at the beginning of the meeting.